MC Hammer: Early life and education

 Stanley Kirk Burrell was born in Oakland, California, on March 30, 1962.
 His father was a professional poker player and gambling casino manager (at Oaks Card Club's cardroom), as well as a warehouse supervisor.
 Hammer grew up poor with his mother (a secretary) and eight siblings in a small apartment in East Oakland.
 He recalled that six children were crammed into a three-bedroom housing project apartment.
 The Burrells would frequent thoroughbred horse races, eventually becoming owners and winners of several graded stakes.

 In the Oakland Coliseum parking lot, the young Burrell would sell stray baseballs and dance accompanied by a beatboxer.
-Oakland Athletics team owner Charlie Finley saw the 11-year-old doing splits and hired Burrell as a clubhouse assistant and batboy as a result of his energy and flair.
-Burrell served as a "batboy" with the team from 1973 to 1980.
+Oakland Athletics team owner Charlie Finley saw the 11-year-old doing splits and hired Burrell as a clubhouse assistant and bat boy as a result of his energy and flair.
+Burrell served as a "bat boy" with the team from 1973 to 1980.
 In 2010, Hammer discussed his lifelong involvement with athletes on ESPN's First Take as well as explained that his brother Louis Burrell Jr. (who would later become Hammer's business manager) was actually the batboy while his job was to take calls and do "play-by-plays" for the A's absentee owner during every summer game.
 The colorful Finley, who lived in Chicago, used the child as his "eyes and ears".
 Reggie Jackson, in describing Burrell's role for Finley, took credit for his nickname:

 Hell, our chief executive, the guy that ran our team, uh, that communicated [with] Charlie Finley, the top man there, was a 13-year-old kid.
 I nicknamed him "Hammer" because he looked like Hank Aaron [whose nickname was "The Hammer"].